Structure and generation of crossing-critical graphs: Introduction

-\subparagraph{Contribution outline.} We refer to subsequent sections for the necessary formal concepts.
-On a high level of abstraction, our contribution can be summarized as follows: \begin{enumerate} \item There exist three kinds of local arrangements---a crossed band of uniform width, a twisted band, or a twisted fan---such that any optimal drawing of a sufficiently large $c\,$-crossing-critical graph contains at least one of them. \item There are well-defined local operations (replacements) performed on such bands or fans that can reduce any sufficiently large $c\,$-crossing-critical graph to one of finitely many base $c\,$-cros\-sing-critical graphs. \item A converse---a well-defined bounded-size expansion operation---can be used to iteratively construct each $c\,$-cros\-sing-critical graph from a $c\,$-cros\-sing-critical graph of bounded size.
-This yields a way to enumerate all the $c\,$-cros\-sing-critical graphs of at most given order $n$ in polynomial time per each generated graph.
-More precisely, the total runtime is $O(n)$ times the output size. \end{enumerate}
+Thus, on a somewhat abstract level, we prove the following claims about sufficiently large $c\,$-crossing-critical graphs for any fixed $c$: \begin{enumerate}[(S1)] \item There exist two kinds of local arrangements---bands and fans---such that any optimal drawing of a sufficiently large $c\,$-crossing-critical graph contains at least one of them (Corollary~\ref{cor-tiles}).
+Moreover, in the fan case, the crossing-criticality depends on the possibility to twist the drawing of the fan analogously to the M\"obius band construction mentioned above (Observation~\ref{obs-fan-twisted}). \item There are well-defined local operations (reductions) performed on such bands or fans that can reduce any sufficiently large $c\,$-crossing-critical graph to one of (finitely many) ``basic'' $c$-cros\-sing-critical graphs whose size is bounded by a function of $c$ (Corollary~\ref{cor-reducrit}). \item Importantly, the reductions are only applied in the case where the reduced parts also appear elsewhere in the band or fan.
+This property means that we can perform the converse---a well-defined bounded-size expansion operation---to iteratively construct each $c$-cros\-sing-critical graph from a basic $c$-cros\-sing-critical graph of bounded size by only repeating pieces that are already contained in the basic graph.

+This yields a way to enumerate all the $c\,$-cros\-sing-critical graphs of at most given order $n$ in polynomial time per each generated graph (Theorem~\ref{thm-gen}).
+More precisely, the total runtime is $O(n)$ times the output size. \item Moreover, we show that the expansion operation actually preserves $c\,$-crossing-criticality (Corollary~\ref{cor-expcrit}).
+This gives the desired structural characterization: The $c\,$-crossing-critical graphs are exactly those that can be obtained from the basic ones with bounded number of vertices by expansions which only replicate the previously present parts of the bands or fans (Theorem~\ref{thm:mainexpansion}).
+Thus, the characterization can in principle be made precise for every fixed value of $c$: It suffices to list the basic $c\,$-crossing-critical graphs of bounded size. \end{enumerate}